 The May Long Weekend

-Victoria Day is always on a Monday; thus the holiday is part of a long weekend, which is commonly referred to as the Victoria Day Weekend, the May Long Weekend, the May Long, or the May Two-Four (a case of beer contains 24 bottles or cans of beer and in some parts of Canada it is called a "two-four."
-Party on dude).
+Victoria Day is always on a Monday; thus the holiday is part of a long weekend, which is commonly referred to as the Victoria Day Weekend, the May Long Weekend, the May Long, or the May Two-Four (a case of beer contains 24 bottles or cans of beer and in some parts of Canada it is called a "two-four").
 The weekend is also called the May 24th weekend, although it does not necessarily fall on May 24th.

-The Victoria Day Weekend always falls on the weekend before Memorial Day in the U.S.
+The Victoria Day Weekend always falls on the weekend before Memorial Day in the United States.